spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-category-management-feature.md

 This document describes how to integrate the [Category Management](/docs/scos/user/features/{{site.version}}/category-management-feature-overview.html) feature into a Spryker project.

 ## Install feature core

-To install the Category Management feature core, follow the steps below.
+Follow the steps below to install the Category Management feature core.

 ### Prerequisites

-Overview and install the necessary features.
+To start feature integration, integrate the required feature:

 | NAME | VERSION | INTEGRATION GUIDE |
 | --- | --- | --- |